 The range of possible exclusions includes short-term suspension, emergency exclusion, long-term suspension, expulsion, or reassignment.
+Except in situations where the student brings a weapon to school, elementary school staff shall not suspend a studen in pre-K through 2nd grade.
 It is the principal's responsibility to determine the type of exclusion and/or action recommended.
 A student cannot attend school, take part in any school function including graduation ceremonies, or be on school property during the duration of a suspension, exclusion, or expulsion.